 CSC 205 Adventures in Computational Thinking (3.0); 3 cr.
 The aim of this course is to introduce programming concepts in an appealing and fun way.
-Even though it places special emphasis on concepts such as structured programming, algorithms and recursion, students will learn to translate ideas into running programs using one of the easiest programming languages ever invented.
-In addition to learning to develop essential tools for problem solving such as flowcharts, students will implement a number of fun projects using the Scratch environment, a purely graphical language.
-Programming in Scratch is nothing more than dragging blocks into a canvas and building bigger blocks from smaller blocks.
+Even though it places special emphasis on concepts such as structured programming, algorithms and recursion, students will learn to translate ideas into running programs using very simple programming languages.

-CSC 206 Games & Society (3.0); 3 cr.
-In this course, students study the positive and negative effects of games on society, and the art and logic involved with the creation of the games.The course also introduces some fundamentals of game design such as game concepts, character development, core mechanics, gameplay, storytelling and narrative.
-Students will also learn to build and develop simple computer games.
+CSC 206 Games and Society (3.0); 3 cr.
+In this course, students study the positive and negative effects of video games on society, and the art and logic involved with the creation of the games.
+It includes research and discussions about games from a social perspective.
+The course also introduces some fundamentals of game design and exposure to building simple computer games.